Sunday's European acca tips: Our 8-1 acca from across the continent

 Read more top football tips from Racing Post Sport:

+Football accumulator tips for Sunday May 3: Back our acca at 5-1

+Manchester United vs Liverpool Bet Builder: Aaron Ashley has a tasty treble for Sunday's Premier League showdown

+Manchester United vs Liverpool predictions, team news, betting tips, odds and Bet Builder

-Chelsea vs Leeds predictions, team news, betting tips, odds and Bet Builder
+Aston Villa vs Tottenham predictions, team news, betting tips, odds and Bet Builder

-Chelsea vs Leeds Bet Builder: James Milton has a juicy treble for Sunday's FA Cup semi-final

 Football acca FAQs